L3ad Solutions

 I Hired an AI Marketing Employee.It Costs $20/Month.

 When I say AI marketing employee, I don't mean a chatbot that answers customer questions.
-I mean a system that runs actual marketing tasks: pulling analytics data, drafting emails, scoring leads, posting to social channels on a schedule, and flagging opportunities I'd normally catch manually at 11 PM.
+I mean a system that runs actual marketing tasks: pulling analytics, drafting emails, scoring leads, posting to social on a schedule, and flagging opportunities I'd normally catch manually at 11 PM.

 Takeaway

-Write down three marketing tasks you do every week that feel repetitive (email drafts, social scheduling, data pulls, lead scoring).
-Pick one.
-Spend 30 minutes mapping out exactly what inputs it needs and what output you want.
-That's your starting point for building an AI employee.
+Write down three marketing tasks you do every week that feel repetitive: email drafts, social scheduling, data pulls, lead scoring.
+Pick one and spend 30 minutes mapping exactly what inputs it needs and what output you want.
+That map is the start of an AI employee.

 what is an ai marketing employee